spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/tax-sets/managing-tax-sets.md

 ## Creating tax sets

-To be able to use this taxes for products, threshold, or shipment methods, you need to create a tax set and assign the tax rate to it.
+To use this taxes for products, threshold, or shipment methods, you need to create a tax set and assign the tax rate to it.

-To create a tax set:
+To create a tax set, do the following:
 1. On the **Overview of Tax Sets** page, in the top right corner of the page, click **Create Tax Set**.
-2. On the **Create Tax Set** page, enter the tax set name and select one or several tax rates to assign.
+2. On the **Create Tax Set** page, enter the tax set's **Name** and select one or several **Tax Rates** to assign.
 See [Reference information: Creating and editing tax sets](#reference-information-creating-and-editing-tax-sets).
 3. Click **Save**.

 ![image](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Taxes/Managing+Tax+Rates/create-tax-set.png)